Tight Fine-Grained Bounds for Direct Access on Join Queries: Introduction

 Using known hardness results for $2$-Set-Disjointness, our reduction shows that the acyclic hard cases in the known dichotomy need at least quadratic preprocessing, unless both the 3-SUM Conjecture and the APSP Conjecture fail.
 These are both central, well-established conjectures in fine-grained complexity theory, see e.g.~the survey~\cite{williams2018some}.
 To have tighter lower bounds for the case that the incompatibility number is not $2$, we show the hardness of $k$-Set-Disjointness through a reduction from the \emph{\pb{Zero-$k$-Clique} Conjecture}.
 This conjecture postulates that deciding whether a given edge-weighted $n$-node graph contains a $k$-clique of total edge weight 0 has no algorithm running in time $O(n^{k-\eps})$ for any $\eps > 0$.
 For $k=3$ this conjecture is implied by the 3SUM Conjecture and the APSP Conjecture, so it is very believable.
 For $k>3$ the \pb{Zero-$k$-Clique} Conjecture is a natural generalization of the case $k=3$, and it was recently used in several contexts~\cite{LincolnWW18,AbboudBDN18,BringmannGMW20,AbboudWW14,BackursDT16,BackursT17}.
 Assuming the \pb{Zero-$k$-Clique} Conjecture, we prove that the preprocessing time of our decomposition-based algorithm is (near-)optimal.

-To conclude, our main result is as follows: a join query and an ordering of its variables with incompatibility number $\iota$ admit a lexicographic direct access algorithm with preprocessing time $O(|D|^\iota)$ and logarithmic access time.
-Moreover, if the query is self-join free and the Zero-$k$-Clique conjecture holds for all $k$, there is no lexicographic direct access algorithm for this query and order with preprocessing time $O(|D|^{\iota-\epsilon})$ and polylogarithmic access time for any $\varepsilon > 0$.
+To conclude, our \textbf{main result} is as follows: a join query, potentially with self-joins, and an ordering of its variables with incompatibility number $\iota$ admit a lexicographic direct access algorithm with preprocessing time $O(|D|^\iota)$ and logarithmic access time.
+Moreover, if the Zero-$k$-Clique conjecture holds for all $k$, there is no lexicographic direct access algorithm for this query and order with preprocessing time $O(|D|^{\iota-\epsilon})$ and polylogarithmic access time for any $\varepsilon > 0$.

+We also consider several extensions of this main result: we show that if we require the answers to be ordered in any lexicographic order---but do not specify which one---then the best running time we can expect is determined by the fractional hypertree width of the query.
+However, if we make no restriction on the order of the answers (i.e., not requiring it to be lexicographic), then this complexity bound can be improved.
+We show this by considering the $4$-cycle query that has faster direct access than the one determined by its fractional hypertree width for lexicographic order.
+Finally, we extend our setting to partial lexicographic orders and queries with projections and show how our algorithm can handle these cases.
+However, we again show that this algorithm is not optimal for certain queries, leaving the identification of optimal runtime bounds open.

 As we develop our lower bound results, we notice that our techniques can also be used in the context of constant delay enumeration of query answers.
-We show that, assuming the Zero-$k$-Clique Conjecture, the preprocessing of any constant delay enumeration algorithm for the $k$-variable Loomis-Whitney join is roughly at least $O(|D|^{1+1/(k-1)})$ which tightly matches the trivial algorithm in which the answers are materialzed during preprocessing using a worst-case optimal join algorithm~\cite{NgoPRR12,NgoPRR18,Veldhuizen14}.
+We show that, assuming the Zero-$k$-Clique Conjecture, the preprocessing of any constant delay enumeration algorithm for the $k$-variable Loomis-Whitney join is roughly at least $\Omega(|D|^{1+1/(k-1)})$ which tightly matches the trivial algorithm in which the answers are materialized during preprocessing using a worst-case optimal join algorithm~\cite{NgoPRR12,NgoPRR18,Veldhuizen14}.
 From the lower bound for Loomis-Whitney joins, we then infer the hardness of other cyclic joins using a construction by Brault-Baron~\cite{bb:thesis}.
 Specifically, we conclude that the self-join free join queries that allow constant delay enumeration after linear processing are exactly the acyclic ones, unless the Zero-$k$-Clique Conjecture fails for some $k$.
-This dichotomy has been established based on the hardness of hyperclique detection in hypergraphs~\cite{bb:thesis}, see also~\cite{berkholz2020tutorial}, and we here give more evidence for this dichotomy by showing it also holds under a different complexity assumption.
+This dichotomy was already established based on the hardness of hyperclique detection in hypergraphs~\cite{bb:thesis, berkholz2020tutorial}; we here give more evidence for this dichotomy by showing it also holds under a different complexity assumption.